Student Research Experiences

 Justin admits that his research on the rise and fall of Hellenism in the ancient Jewish community didn’t exactly come easy, “It requires a ton of reading – almost thirty books, not including articles or primary sources – much of which is not even directly on topic but information that you have to know in order to understand the historical context.”
 As far as research goes, Justin states, “It’s a great opportunity and something you should definitely do if you’re willing to put the effort into it.”

 Putting the effort in is precisely what Justin has done.
-Last fall he presented his research findings at the OSU-Mansfield Student Research Frenzy, and this March he will be presenting at the Denman Undergraduate Research Forum in Columbus.
+Last fall he presented his research findings at the Ohio State Mansfield Student Research Frenzy, and this March he will be presenting at the Denman Undergraduate Research Forum in Columbus.
 In 2012, Justin was awarded the History Book Award.
 In both 2011 and 2012, he won 2nd place in the Florence B. Allen “Writing Across the Curriculum” writing competition, having already won 1st place for the same contest in 2010.

 Marissa Baker - English